 - Developing referral pathways to green health projects – establishing green prescription pathways or incorporating green health options into existing physical activity, mental health, social prescribing and lifestyle pathways and programmes

-- Promoting the benefits of green health to the public – promoting green health activity such as active travel, volunteering, community gardening and informal recreation through social media, leaflets, short animated films shown in health and leisure settings and an annual Green Health Week
+- Promoting the benefits of green health to the public – promoting green health activities such as active travel, volunteering, community gardening and informal recreation through social media, leaflets, short animated films shown in health and leisure settings and an annual Green Health Week

 - Developing green health projects and opportunities – working with partners and green health activity providers to deliver new or expand existing projects for the general public or target locations / clinical groups

 The ONHS programme has also helped establish four NHS Greenspace for Health Partnerships at New Craigs, Gartnavel, Ayr & Ailsa and Royal Edinburgh Hospitals.
-This follows on from the success of the NHS Greenspace Demonstration Project showing the benefits of investing positively in the outdoor estate as a health promoting asset.
+This follows the success of the NHS Greenspace Demonstration Project showing the benefits of investing positively in the outdoor estate as a health promoting asset.
 These four partnerships are facilitating greater use of hospital greenspace by patients, staff, visitors and the local community as well as testing models to engage wider groups in the management of the NHS estate.
 This approach is helping to achieve health and wellbeing benefits alongside other policy objectives around biodiversity, climate change, sustainability and corporate social responsibility.

 Experience gained through the ONHS programme will be shared widely to inform policy and practice in using the natural environment to achieve health outcomes.
 An ONHS logic model and evaluation framework have been developed to assess the effectiveness of GHPs in contributing to closer and improved working between the natural environment and health sectors.
 The first outputs of this evaluation will be available during 2020/21.